 The Contradiaoli gather outside of the church whilst the flag bearers give an exhibition before marching through the streets.
 The march stops at various points to pay hommage to the major institutions of the city and ends at the Duomo.
 During this time the Contrada drummer is beating out a rhythm for the Contradaioli to march along with.

 To signal the start of the pageant the Carabinieri carry out a charge around the Piazza.
 All 17 Contrada parade around the Piazza in full medieval dress with the flag bearers stopping at pre-determined points on the track, paying homage authorities attending the event.

 The Fantini for the competing Contrada are dressed in finery and the horse paraded behind the cortege.
 Following this the non-competing Contrada come through.
-Once all 17 Contrada have passed through the Piazza the Palio itself is paraded drawn by white oxen on a carriage.
+Once all 17 Contrada have passed through the Piazza the Palio (Drappellone) itself is paraded, drawn by white oxen on a carriage.

 Once the Palio has been paraded it is hoisted at Mossa for all to see.

 The horses and Fantini are led to the start line circling the track preceding the starting positions.
 Prior to this, the starting positions have been drawn for the horses and one by one they are called into the starting position.
 When the first nine are called they wait for the rincorsa, there are often false starts and all 10 horses are called back to reset.
 It can take a long while to start the race but once the rincorsa sets off the race begins three laps of the Piazza.

 On the final lap, if the winner is clearly ahead, they will start celebrating and Contradiaolo from the winning Contrada will start to pile onto the track to celebrate.
 The winning Contrada escorts the Fantini and Palio (Drappellone) to the Duomo (for the August Palio) where they celebrate; some Contradiaoli will have a baby pacifier in their mouth which is symbolic for them.